MasonMarioRomeynWalton/3dchess/README.md

 # 3dchess

-To install pip run:
+A simulation of 8 by 8 by 8 chess with some simple extra pieces to account for the three-dimensional nature of the game.

+# Installation

+Install python3 although it is likely already installed on your system.

+Install pip with:

 `sudo apt-get install python3-pip`

-To install depedecies run:
+To install dependencies run:

 `pip install -r requirements.txt`

-To run:
+To start the game run:

-`python -m 3dchess`
+`python3 -m 3dchess`

-##Other
+# Dependencies

+If you think the dependency file is not up-to-date, run

 `pip-compile requirements.in --allow-unsafe --strip-extras`